LC-Linkous/reverse_engineering_notes/README.md

 ---
 #### Protocol Analysis

+Protocol analysis involves a deep dive inspection and interpretation of network communication standards with the goal of understanding how devices and applications exchange information.

+This type of analysis includes dissecting packet structures and identifying protocol implementations.
+When looked at from a security perspective, this may include analyzing compliance with established specifications to detect anomalies or non-standard behavior.

+**Task Examples**
+* Analyzing packet captures and identifying message formats
+* Analyzing protocol state machines and handshake sequences to identify implementation flaws/security vulnerabilities

 ---
 #### Packet Capture

+Packet capture focuses on collecting and storing network traffic for analysis.
+This requires a planned (ideally strategic) placement of capture points (hardware and software) and understanding of network topology.

+**Task Examples**
+* Setting up distributed capture points using TAPs and span ports to monitor network segments without impacting performance
+* Implementing filtered capture to collect specific traffic types

 ---
 #### Network Security

+Network security analysis examines traffic patterns, protocol implementations, and network configurations to identify threats, vulnerabilities, and security policy violations.
+This is the primary 'security' focused analysis in the preented taxonomy, and has overlap with reverse engineering even though that it typically not the focus.
+However, it has been included here for completeness.
+Security analysis focuses on detecting malicious activity, unauthorized access attempts, and potential attack vectors within network communications, which are all important factors to understanding how a system is used by the full demographic of users (e.g., guest users, normal users, admin users, unintended users and devices floating on the network, and malicious users).

+**Task Examples**
+* Monitoring network traffic and access to track user acess vs. expected location, or multiple log-ins
+* Analyzing encrypted traffic metadata and flow patterns to identify command and control communications or data exfiltration
+* Investigating network-based attacks such as man-in-the-middle, DNS poisoning, or lateral movement techniques

 ---
 #### Industrial/IoT Protocols

+Industrial and IoT protocol analysis examiens specialized communication standards used in industrial or lage-scale implementation technology environments..
+These protocols often prioritize availability and real-time performance over security, creating unique analysis challenges and networking connections.

+**Task Examples**
+* Testing commands for PLCs connected to the network to see if they 'talk back' and offer hints for connection or even credentials
+* Analyzing Modbus communications in industrial control systems to identify unauthorized commands or configuration changes
+* Investigating IoT device communications using MQTT or CoAP to detect compromised sensors or unauthorized data access

 ---
 #### Network Infrastructure

+Network infrastructure analysis examines the foundational components that route, switch, and manage network traffic, including configuration analysis of routers, switches, firewalls, and network appliances.
+This topic is the most 'textbook' in terms of definitions and structure.
+It involves understanding how network topology and device configurations affect traffic flow and security posture.

+**Task Examples**
+* Analyzing router and switch configurations to identify misconfigurations that could enable network attacks or unauthorized access
+* Investigating network topology changes and routing table modifications that may indicate compromise or misconfiguration
+* Analyzing the tradeoff for Ad-Hoc network creation with IoT devices

 ---
 #### Network Forensics

+Network forensics involves systematic investigation of network-based incidents through traffic analysis, log correlation, and timeline reconstruction.
+Unlike the Network Security topic, a key component here is preservation of the original system being analyzed so that if anything is discovered it can be replicated or explored without changing the original system.
+There may be some overlap with law enforcement investigation depending on the situation, so evidence needs to be preserved with a high degree of integrity during the investigation process.

+**Task Examples**
+* Documentation.
+* Reconstructing attack timelines and impact by correlating network logs, packet captures, and device configurations across multiple network segments
+* Performing network-based attribution analysis in order to identify attack sources and potential impact on compromised systems